shmulik-willinger/unscented_kalman_filter/README.md

 * The UKF give information on how precise the result is, because it always provides a covariance matrix for every estimation, and we know that this covariance matrix is realistic since the UKF performs a consistency check.

-This project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-The WebSocket and other initial info regarding dependencies  installation can be found  [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)

 Prerequisites and Executing
 ---